 Revenue by Segment

-The following chart illustrates Shopify Inc.’s revenue by segment for the fiscal year 2024, highlighting the performance of different business areas.
+The following chart illustrates Shopify Inc.’s revenue distribution by segment for the fiscal years 2022 through 2024, highlighting key trends and shifts in their business model.

 revenue by segment